-- a) examination, as far as applicable, of cargo, crude oil washing, bunker, ballast, steam and vent piping systems as well as vent masts and headers.
+- 4.1.1 The survey is to include: - a) examination, as far as applicable, of cargo, crude oil washing, bunker, ballast, steam and vent piping systems as well as vent masts and headers.
 If upon examination there is any doubt as to the condition of the piping, pressure testing, thickness measurement or both may be required - b) confirmation that cargo pipes are electrically bonded to the hull - c) examination of vent line drainage arrangements.